sy-records/sync-qcloud-cos/readme.txt

 == Installation ==

-1. Upload the folder `wordpress-qcloud-cos` or `sync-qcloud-cos` to the `/wp-content/plugins/` directory
+1. Upload the folder `sync-qcloud-cos` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's all